HarrisonLiang/story/README.md

 After they played in the ocean they went to a bar.
 Jeff got few drinks.
 He saw a hot leopard, but, of course, it was the drink talking.
+Then Jeff wanted to pick a fight with his friends cause he thought his friends were hitting on her.